Pritam-Rakshit/Logcollector-Plus-FIM-LPF-/ReadMe.txt

 Hi, This tool is meant to do log collection at a centralized location and also to perform FIM(File Integrity monitoring) check over a number of specified files.
 It will work on Linux/Unix systems that supports Python 2.6 or above with pyCrypto module installed.
 Salient features of the tool are as follows:

 1) On demand log encryption - Encrypt syslog events on the go while sending events to remote centralized logcollector.
-2) Reliable FIM engine - Trigger alert logs on file integrity change and send it to the centralized for better analysis.
+2) Reliable FIM engine - Trigger alert logs on file integrity change and send it to the centralized server for better analysis.
 3) Multiprocessing/Multithreading - Better use of multiprocessing and multithreading modules available with Python to distribute load accross the processing units.
 4) It's easy to set it up.